-You must have a 3.45 GPA, preferably with credits earned at Rutgers and you must have at least a 3.5 (B+) in the course(s) that you wish to tutor.
+You must have a 3.5 GPA, preferably with credits earned at Rutgers and you must have at least a 3.5 (B+) in the course(s) that you wish to tutor.
 Preference is given to students who can tutor multiple courses.
 We don't just want you have earned a good grade in a course.
 You should demonstrate a sustained ability to excel as a student both in a specific subject area and across a broad range of courses.
 Tutoring requires you to draw connections within and outside a specific content area, intuit questions that have not been explicitly asked, discuss prerequisite skill deficiencies and forecast upcoming skill and knowledge demands in courses subsequent to the ones in which you tutor.
 As such, we require a high level of fluency in specific course content and as a learner.

 Yes, but you must request to have a social security card with work authorization.
 This should be done after the offer of employment is made.
 You should work closely with the international student organization to make sure all procedures are followed.